bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Proficiency-In-Under-15-Minutes.md

                    echo expression evaluated as true
                 fi

-*The code to be executed if the expression within braces is true can be found after the ‘then’ word and before ‘fi’ which indicates the end of the conditionally executed code.*
+_The code to be executed if the expression within braces is true can be found after the 'then’ word and before 'fi’ which indicates the end of the conditionally executed code._

 ### Basic conditional example if .. then … else